 Thousands of eggs would have been destined for the dumpster if Blue Sky Ranch, a pig farm a 3.5 hours drive away from Vancouver, had not agreed to pick them up.
 But upcycling Target’s discards came at a great cost, says ranch co-founder Julia Smith.
 She explains that farms often get calls for donated food—vegetables, yogurt, whey, chocolate cake—but they’re expected to shoulder the costs of transporting the goods and discarding the packaging material afterwards.
 “It’s very labor intensive,” Smith tells Quartz.
 “From a purely economic argument, it doesn’t make sense.”

-“The only thing worse than producing eggs with hens in cages and feeding them GMO feed is doing all of that and then throwing them in the garbage.”
 She agreed to accept Target’s discarded eggs because they would be a good source of protein for her pigs, she said, and because she felt it was “the right thing to do.”
 But receiving 16,000 eggs was overwhelming for the scale of her farm operations, says Smith.
 To feed about 200 hogs, farmers have to boil the eggs each morning.
 (Boiling eggs safeguards against biotin deficiencies caused by overconsumption of raw egg whites.)
 Smith says that as of May 9, the farm still had three weeks’ worth of eggs to go through.

 Smith said that Blue Sky’s heritage pigs are usually fed a diet of non-GMO foods, but she found it unconscionable to let Target’s trove of industrial mass-produced eggs go to the dumpster.
 “The only thing worse than producing eggs with hens in cages and feeding them GMO feed is doing all of that and then throwing them in the garbage,” says Smith.
 “We are just absorbing their waste.”